praj-bellakka/tp/docs/team/brendanlsz.md

 # Brendan Lau Siew Zhi (brendanlsz) - Project Portfolio Page

 ## Product Overview
-FitNUS Tracker is a desktop app for tracking daily food intake to help users keep a healthy lifestyle.
+FitNUS Tracker is a desktop application for tracking daily food intake to help users keep a healthy lifestyle.
-FitNUS is specially made for Computing Students living in University Town, with features and functionalities taylor made for them.
-It is based on a Command Line Interface (CLI) and has rich functionality in order to cater to the needs of potential users.
+FitNUS is specially made for Computing Students living in University Town.

 ## Summary of Contributions